 No two employment law cases are exactly alike.
 At Mathew & George, our Los Angeles employment attorneys recognize that there is no “one size fits all” solution.
 We take the time to understand your unique situation and needs.
 We listen and provide honest answers to all of your questions, even if the answer is not what you were hoping for.

-We can often negotiate a satisfactory settlement without you ever having to appear in court.
+We can often help negotiate a satisfactory settlement without you ever having to appear in court.
 That is always our goal.
-But sometimes employers are noncompliant and uncooperative, and an equitable out-of-court settlement is not possible.
-As skilled Los Angeles employment law attorneys with a record of achieving successful verdicts in the courtroom, we are always willing, able, and thoroughly prepared to take your labor law case to trial if necessary.
+But sometimes employers are uncooperative and an equitable settlement is not possible.
+As skilled Los Angeles employment attorneys with a record of achieving successful verdicts in the courtroom, we are always willing, able, and thoroughly prepared to take your case to trial if necessary.

 We provide the straightforward information that will allow you to make the best decision on how to proceed.
 Our proven track record of success and dedication is why our clients think we are some of the best employment attorneys in Los Angeles.
 California law places time limits on filing an employment law claim, so call us today to protect your workplace rights and hold your employer accountable for their wrongdoing.

 If experiencing unfair employment practices at work, review your company’s policy and try to get the matter handled internally.
 Document evidence and follow up.
 If your claim is ignored or not taken seriously, then you should consider contacting an attorney and filing a claim.

 Depending on the type of claim, you generally must file a claim with the appropriate government agency before you can sue your employer.
 Some of these agencies include the DFEH or the EEOC.
 Be sure to follow the appropriate time deadlines for each.